KumarPawan01-tanwar/sterilink_localization/README.md

 - **Ground truth:** Physical measurement of distance

 The experiment was repeated multiple times to ensure consistency and reliability of the results.

 ---

-## Localization Method

-### Scan-to-Scan ICP
-- Consecutive 2D LiDAR scans are aligned using the ICP algorithm
-- Each scan alignment produces a relative displacement
-- Relative displacements are accumulated to estimate total travelled distance
-- No odometry, motion prior, or external correction is applied

-Localization accuracy is evaluated solely by comparing ICP-estimated distance with the known ground-truth distance.

----